morriscox/Rules-of-Tech-Support/Rules of Tech Support - management.md

 **Rule M3B** - You will be blamed when it doesn't work.

+**Rule M3C** - Especially when this is the first you are learning of this item even existing.

 #### Rule M4 - Management will be puzzled as to why you have no clue about the thing they have no clue about...

 #### Rule M5 - Management will expect you to be up to speed on their under the table projects, with decisions based only on what the salesman says, without consulting IT.